 Of course it did not work!
 I still get catcalled even in maxi-gowns, baggy jeans, big shirts and no make up.
 It eventually dawned on me that the catcalling will not stop, no matter how unattractive I make myself look because I am not the problem!
 This issue sort of gave me an idea of exactly why it is annoying when rape survivors are told that "they were asking for it with the way they dressed."

-Soon after the event, in one of my classes (psychology of women) we were discussing this issue of rape and looking at statistics.
+Soon after the event, in one of my classes (Psychology of Women) we were discussing the issue of rape and looking at statistics.
 When the females shared their experiences on how they have been followed down the street or how they don't feel safe going home at night and all sort, a male shot back saying; "why can't you take cabs to your homes instead of walking?"
 Our response (the females) was that "but people get raped in cabs too!
 People get kidnapped with cabs too!
 Why should we take cabs when our house is just right at the corner?"
 Moreso, there is date rape and rape done by people who are close to the victims right in their homes!
 People get sexually assaulted even in elevators!
 There are cases of young girls who are molested in their homes, so even if they escape rape outside, are they really safe inside?

 Talking about dressing, there are female kids under the age of 10 who get raped, were their dresses asking for it too?
 There are people who cover their bodies from head to toe and still get raped, were their dresses still asking for it?
-Even when I dress so unacttractively, am I still asking to be catcalled?
+Even when I dress so unattractively, am I still asking to be catcalled?
 I mean, which female in a well mindset will look into her closet or wardrobe in the morning and say "I want to be catcalled today or I want to be raped today?"

-Many people are not cautious of the ridiculous things that women do just to keep themselves, so they do not see the urgent need to create safer environments.
-When it comes to issues of catcalling, sexual harrasment and rape, we need to understand that the victims and survivors are not the problem.
+Many people are not conscious of the ridiculous things that women do just to keep themselves, so they do not see the urgent need to create safer environments.
+When it comes to issues of catcalling, sexual harassment and rape, we need to understand that the victims and survivors are not the problem.
 We also need to learn that although fear may make young girls and women cautious, it doesn't keep them safe enough.
 We all need to do better in our words and actions to create safe societies.